static-frame/static-frame/doc/source/articles/upgrade.rst

 Name: 0.666, dtype: object

-Pandas support of non-unique indices makes client code more complicated by having to handle selections that sometimes return a ``pd.Series`` and other times returns a ``pd.DataFrame``.
+Pandas support of non-unique indices makes client code more complicated by having to handle selections that sometimes return a ``pd.Series`` and other times return a ``pd.DataFrame``.
 Further, uniqueness of indices is often a simple and effective check of data coherency.

-In interfaces like ``pd.DataFrame.set_index``, Pandas provides an optional check of uniqueness, called ``verify_integrity``.
+Some Pandas interfaces, such as ``pd.concat`` and ``pd.DataFrame.set_index``, provide an optional check of uniqueness with a parameter named ``verify_integrity``.
 While it seems obvious that integrity is desirable, by default Pandas disables ``verify_integrity``.

 >>> df.set_index('type', verify_integrity=True)